VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

 To set at what level a job has to run you have to use the RUNNING attribute.
 It has four possible values: once, date, member and chunk corresponding to running once, once per startdate, once per member or once per chunk respectively.

-.. runcmd:: mv -vf ./userguide/defining_workflows/code/jobs_startdate.yml /home/docs/autosubmit/a000/conf/jobs_a000.yml
+.. runcmd:: mv ./userguide/defining_workflows/code/jobs_startdate.yml /home/docs/autosubmit/a000/conf/jobs_a000.yml
     :silent-output: 1
     :prompt:

-.. runcmd:: mv -vf ./userguide/defining_workflows/code/exp_startdate.yml /home/docs/autosubmit/a000/conf/expdef_a000.yml
+.. runcmd:: mv ./userguide/defining_workflows/code/exp_startdate.yml /home/docs/autosubmit/a000/conf/expdef_a000.yml
     :silent-output: 1
     :prompt: